Measuring temporal entropies in experiments: Footprints of integrability in temporal entropies

-Despite starting from gapped systems, panel (c) shows a clear appearance of a soft mode (the bright line in the lower part of panel (c) of Fig. \ref{fig:fourier_ana_1}), that is absent in the dispersion relation of the individual copies, and thus is a footprint of the replicated system.
+Panels~(e), (f), (g) and (h) of Fig.~\ref{fig:fourier_ana_1} show contour plots of Eq.~\eqref{eq:fourier} with the zero-frequency and momentum data omitted, as these would be unreliable due to the finite space-time extent of the simulations.
+Panels~(e) and (f) reveal the appearance of a soft mode (the bright line in the lower part), which is absent in the dispersion relation of the individual copies due to the gapped nature of the system.
+This soft mode is a clear footprint of the replicated system.
+Conversely, panels~(g) and (h) in the non-integrable regime shows the absence of any soft mode.

-Such soft or gapless mode is also absent from panel (d) and exponentially suppressed with respect to $h/J$ in all the cases we have analyzed of non-integrable dynamics.
-In order to illustrate such statement we can focus on the frequency part of Eq. \eqref{eq:fourier},

-We start characterizing the departure from the ferromagnetic phase due to $h$ in panel (a) of Fig. \ref{fig:fourier_ana_2}.
-There we plot $\lambda(\omega)$ for $g/J=0.4 $ and various choices of $h/J$ encoded by different colors with the aim at characterizing the fate of such soft mode as we break integrability.
-The soft mode manifests as a non-vanishing value of $\lambda(\omega)$ close to $\omega=0$.
-We can appreciate how it disappears as soon as $h/J$ is switched on from zero.
-All the curves for finite $h/J$ cluster towards a curve with a peak for $5 \le\omega \le 10$, indicating the absence of the soft mode.

-Our finite precision data, are compatible with a vanishing $\lambda(\omega)$ in the limit $\omega \to 0$ for all $h/J \neq 0$ since they lie below our numerical sensitivity marked by the red dotted line\footnote{Such a line is obtained by considering that every simulation is performed with a finite Trotter step and a second order Suzuki-Trotter approximation and thus every value of ${T^2}_{O_{N/2}}$ is necessarily approximated and thus contributes to the total error in \cref{eq:lambda}.}.